Pion Phenomenology from the Thermal Soft-Wall Model of Holographic QCD: Pion Form Factor and GPD at Finite Temperature

-The pion electromagnetic density at finite temperature can be derived from the pion form factor.
-Pions possess an electromagnetic charge density.
-This density exists only for charged pions, not neutral pions \cite{Nav}.
-For the positively charged pion \(\pi^{+}\), the electromagnetic charge density is positive:
+Pions also possess an charge density.
+This density exists only for charged pions, and not for neutral pions \cite{Nav}.
+The EM density of the pion at finite temperature is obtained from the pion EM form factor as follows:

-Here the electromagnetic charge density of the pion is taken at the transverse distance (or impact parameter) $b$ and finite temperature $T$.
-And $ J_1(Qb) $ is the Bessel function of the first kind (order 1).
+where $ J_0 (Qb) $ is the Bessel function of the first kind (order 0).
+The charge density here is taken at the transverse distance (impact parameter) $b$ and finite temperature $T$.
+The parameter \( b \) is defined as the magnitude of the two-dimensional vector \(\mathbf{b}\) in the transverse plane,